tauplatform/rhomobile-docs/docs/en/edge/guide/app_icon_splash.md

 	name: My Own App

 ## Application Icons
-Place your image to use as an icon into the folder called `icon` in your application.
+NOTE: The work with icons and splashes were changed for iOS ans Android since Rhodes 7.0.<br /> Drawable resources for these platforms  are located in `resourse/<android, ios>` path now.
+See Android, iOS sections for details. <br />The Rhodes framework continues to support the old way of working with icons and splashes for other platforms.

 If you created an app called `testapp` then the folder would be `testapp/icon`.

-* Windows Mobile and Windows: You can add an icon in two formats: `icon.png` and  `icon.ico`.
+* Windows Mobile, Windows: You can add an icon in two formats: `icon.png` and  `icon.ico`.
-* iOS 4.0: Apple require three icons for application: 57x57, 72x72 and 114x114 pixels.
-Prepare such files, name them as `icon57.png`, `icon72.png` and `icon114.png` and place into `icon` folder

 	    testapp/
 		    build.yml
 		    Rakefile
 		    rhoconfig.txt
 		    app/
 		    public/
 		    icon/
 			    icon.png
 			    icon.ico

 ### iOS
 * Target->info->General->Name